 - 2 Layers of 100% Cotton.
 A few masks, made with very thin fabric, have 3 layers and are labeled such.

 - Elastic Ear Loops.
 See below for tips on Altering Ear Loops for a Better Fit.

 - Filter pocket accessible from the inside for you to fill

-- Nose wire channel for better fit
+- Nose wire channel

 - Washing Instructions

-- Remove any filter you’ve inserted.
+- Remove any filter and nose wire.